Amistad Research Center: Tulane University

 By the mid-1980s, the ARC was in need of adequate space and invitations came from various universities to house the ARC.
 Harvard University, Rutgers University, the University of North Carolina, the University of Georgia, Howard University, Hampton University, the University of Mississippi, Tulane University and Prairie View A&M sent delegations to make presentations to the ARC's board.
-There was strong opposition to both Mississippi and Tulane housing the Center because of their past histories of denying Black students admission to their schools.
+There was strong opposition to both Mississippi and Tulane housing the Center because of their histories of denying Black students admission to their schools.
 However, there was strong support from the local community to keep the Center in New Orleans.
 The local chapter of the Friends of Amistad collected hundreds of signatures from Black residents in favor of Tulane.
 Rosa Keller, Tulane University President Eamon Kelly, the Tulane University Board of Administrators, and New Orleans Mayor Ernest Morial advocated for the ARC to be located at Tulane University.
 The board voted to relocate to Tulane University, and the ARC has been on its campus in Uptown New Orleans since 1987.
 In 1996, Donald DeVore became the first African American to serve as director of the ARC and the third director in its history.